Urigo/graphql-modules/website/docs/advanced/execution-context.md

 Execution Context means the context of execution of GraphQL Operation.
 It's related to Dependency Injection, especially Singletons and represents the context object created by your GraphQL server.

-Why "especially useful in `Singletone`s"?
+Why "especially useful in `Singleton`s"?

 As you know from ["Introduction to Dependency Injection"](../di/introduction.md) chapter, `Singleton`s can't directly access Operation scoped services, meaning they probably can't also directly access the context object created per each operation.
 Directly.